mikolmogorov/Ragout/USAGE.md

 - Phylogenetic tree for both reference and target genomes in "newick" format
 - Minimum synteny block size (in multiple scales)

-All these settings should be described in a single config file.
+All these parameters should be described in a single configuration file.
 See the example of such file below.

 Configuration file